Shoury-Rana/PromptShell/README.md

 - 🐳**Built-in Support for Git, Docker, and Dev Tools**: Seamlessly understands and executes Git, Docker, Kubernetes, and package manager commands.

-- 👽**User Defined Aliases**: The alias system allows you to create shortcuts for complex commands.
+- 🏷️**User Defined Aliases**: The alias system allows you to create, remove, list, import and export shortcuts for complex commands.

 ---